 To promote freedom, hope, and education through assisted rehabilitation and social impact experiences.

-Morgan’s Place will be known as the most comprehensive and caring rehabilitation center for injured individuals discharged from inpatient care and their families in the country.
+Morgan’s Place will be known as the most comprehensive and caring destination for injured individuals discharged from inpatient care and their families in the country.

-We will accomplish this vision by providing wrap-around services in therapy programs, combined with activities such as yoga, educational experiences, kayaking, fishing and hiking in a peaceful setting.
+We will accomplish this vision by providing wrap-around services and healing resources, combined with activities such as yoga, educational experiences, kayaking, fishing and hiking in a peaceful setting.

 Families and the community give recovering individuals a solid foundation for healing.
 Morgan’s Place encourages community participation by providing social impact experiences for everyone who visits - enabling them to stay, onsite, in cabins or RVs for the duration of their program.